Here are some recent community success stories in northeastern Minnesota...

 A medical helicopter is housed in the rehabilitated hangar at the airport, along with onsite medical crews and pilots 24 hours a day.
 The expansion created 50 construction jobs and 10 new permanent jobs.

-The Victus Farm greenhouse project in the Eco-Industrial Park in Silver Bay is progressing.
-IRRRB supported the project through a $300,000 grant to the City of Silver Bay.
-The $1.2 million dollar building is 9,000 square feet and houses an integrated fish, algal and hydroponic produce production system.
-This is the first facility in the country to incorporate all three components.
-The system uses waste products from the fish as a natural nutrient source for the plants and algae.
-The plants and algae replenish the oxygen before the water is returned to the fish.
+The Victus Farm greenhouse project in the Eco-Industrial Park in Silver Bay, Minn. is progressing.
+IRRRB supported the project through $300,000 in grants to the City of Silver Bay.
+The $1.2 million dollar building is 8,600 square feet and will house an integrated fish, algal and plant production system.
+This is the first facility in the country to incorporate all three systems.
+The system will use waste products from the fish as a natural nutrient source for the plants and algae.
+The plants and algae will remove nutrients and replenish the oxygen before the water is returned to the fish.
 Algae will also be used as feed for the fish and the production of biofuels.

-Greenhouses will process and distribute the home grown produce and fish year around for local consumption by citizens, schools, restaurants and other businesses.
-Biodiesel generated from algae will be used by local industries and provide another renewable energy source for not only the greenhouse, but the entire park.
+Victus Farm will process and distribute locally grown produce and fish year-round for local consumption by citizens, schools, restaurants and other sources.
+Biodiesel generated from algae will be used by local industries and provide another renewable energy source for not only the greenhouse but the entire park.